hardisj/erinsaudiocorner/content/english/driveunits/Scanspeak18WU4741T00.md

 # Bottom Line

 **T/S Parameters and Linear Excursion:**
-* My measured linear excursion is limited to about 4.7mm one-way.
-This is based on 10% distortion limits.
-* For those who do not know, the GB60 was tested a couple years ago by Justin Zazzi (link [here](https://www.dropbox.com/s/x151rliohpyepkx/GB60%20vs%20TM65ii%20version%202.11.pdf?dl=0)) and found to have linear xmax limits of 6.3mm in the lowest of (3) units tested.
-However, that test used the more relaxed displacement limits for 20% distortion, whereas I use 10% (20% is typically relegated to subwoofer use only).
-Changing my limits to match that of the 20% THD limit yields 5.9mm one-way linear excursion which is more in-line with what Justin measured but still not as high as his highest of the (3) samples of 7.3mm one-way linear excursion.
-* I spoke with Andy Wehmeyer of AudioFrog noting the difference in my results vs the specification.
-He clarified the GB60 specification for 9mm linear xmax is based on the Voice Coil - Gap Height + 15% method (described earlier).
-This was Andy's reply: *"Coil height is 20.45.
-Gap height is 5.
-Overhang is 7.75.
-Overhang + 15% is 8.9125."*
-* As I mentioned earlier, manfucturers specify these limits differently.
-This is exactly why I like using Klippel's product because it provides apples-to-apples comparisons per IEC 62458 standard.
-You don't have to assume or guess as to how the spec is derived.
-You know.
-And it is an IEC standard.
+* One-way linear excursion measured approximately 8.5mm for this test sample.
+To date, this is the longest linear stroke midwoofer in this size class I measured.

 <br>

 **Frequency Response:**
 * The average sensitivity is on the higher side of typical, measured at about 88.7dB from 300Hz to 1000Hz.
-* On-axis response linearity is ±1.5dB within 100-3.5kHz (excluding the ~0.50dB bump around 2.7kHz) with some mild bumps here and there.
+* On-axis response linearity is ±1.5dB within 60-2.0k Hz.
-* On-axis response linearity is ±3.0dB within 71-4kHz.
+* On-axis response linearity is ±3.0dB within 47-2.7k Hz.
-* Breakup is limited to approximately +12dB above the mean SPL at 5-7kHz.
-A proper LPF will help mitigate this effect; a steeper order filter will make more of a difference.
+* Breakup is kept to within 7dB of the mean SPL and spread out over 3-4kHz as opposed to having a single large breakup mode.
+I think this is quite good.
-* Off-axis response shows nice linearity until about 4kHz but would be better served crossing below 3kHz to avoid beaming as well as the breakup mode mentioned above.
+* Off-axis response shows nice linearity until about 3kHz but will likely be crossed over around 2kHz to keep from entering the directional (beaming) area.

 <br>

 **Distortion and Compression:**
-* At 99dB the THD is below 1% above ~150Hz.
+* At 99dB the THD is below 1% above ~100Hz *except* for the peaking in distortion ~1kHz (likely due to surround/cone edge compliance; evidenced by the dip in on-axis response).
-* At 99dB, below 150Hz the THD increases from 1% to 3% at 80Hz.
+* At 99dB, below 100Hz the THD increases from 1% to 3% at 60Hz.
-* Max SPL measures nicely; limited by compression at ~1kHz.
-It is also worth nothing that in the "Test 2" method (40-3200Hz bandpass), the distortion threshold of 3% is exceeded at approximately 160Hz, while the 80-1600Hz test method yielded distortion below 1% in this same region.
-And, of course, this speaker was not meant nor is designed to play down to 40Hz, I simply want to point this out as evidence of why playing a speaker very low often results in these kind of lower midrange distortion issues.
+* Max SPL measures nicely at 101.9dB @ 1m; limited by compression at ~900Hz in "typical" fashion (80Hz to 1600Hz).

 <br><br>

-I use this speaker in my own car.
-I am very happy with it.
-Its compact size combined with high power handling, "made for car audio" design and good linear excursion make it a nice choice if you are trying to eek out the last n-th percentage of performance in your car audio system.
-Used with a proper high-pass filter (mine are crossed at 80Hz/48dB L-R slope), they have plenty of low distortion output.

-AudioFrog recommends a bandpass range of 70Hz to 3.5kHz with &ge;12dB/octave slopes.
-Based on this data, that's reasonable.
-Output desires and implementation in to your own system will yield where to fall within those bounds.
+Quite a long linear throw midwoofer with relatively high sensitivity which would be excellent for 2-way applications running in to the lower frequencies that most woofers this size simply can't play cleanly.
+The peaking distortion around 1kHz doesn't necessarily concern me because, frankly, I can't say if it's a legitimate problem or not without finding some way to A/B this.
+Still, even at 99dB, it's around 2% in level vs the fundamental and I would imagine would be reasonably innocuous.
+Though, this is conjecture and not fact.

+One of my favorite midwoofers.
+I've used it myself a few times and always marveled at the performance.
+And it sure is pretty if you wanna build a clear acrylic enclosure.